 The Buccaneers are keeping Doug Martin around for another year, but unless he reverts back to his rookie form, he won't be around much longer.
 A new running back will be needed.

-After the 2015 season, the Bucs will probably be in need of more offensive line help and edge-rush talent.
-Michael Johnson was one and done in Tampa Bay, while Adrian Clayborn and DaQuan Bowers were busts.
-The Buccaneers need a pass-rushing end to pair with Gerald McCoy.
+Obviously, Tampa Bay's lines are works in progress.
+Michael Johnson was one and done with the Buccaneers, while Adrian Clayborn and DaQuan Bowers were busts.
+George Johnson could answer one spot, but Tampa Bay needs a true pass-rushing end to pair with Gerald McCoy.